JLW-7/JLW-7/README.md

 - 💞️ I’m looking to collaborate on anything I like.
 That means basically anything is fine.
 - 😄 Pronouns: hersheys🍫
 - 💻 I'm proficient in Python, JavaScript, HTML5, CSS3 and a of bit game development.
-- 🌱 I’m currently learning C++, and Go.
+- 🌱 I’m currently learning C++, and Swift.
-- 🧑‍💻 I'm currently working on [Eclipsed](https://github.com/JLW-7/Eclipsed), a game built for hackclub's juice event.
+- 🧑‍💻 I'm currently working on [Eclipsed](https://github.com/JLW-7/Eclipsed), a game built for hackclub's juice event, and a lot of other things.
 - 📫 How to reach me: email [july.777.wu@gmail.com](mailto:july.777.wu@gmail.com) or [toothless2012.pp@gmail.com](mailto:toothless2012.pp@gmail.com)
 - 🍄 Fun fact: I really hate mushrooms...
 <br>